aukspot/dles/README.md

 - [Baddle](https://tumblecricket.net/Baddle/) - A roguelike where you guess the arrangement of two armies on a battlefield, in Wordle-like fashion.
 Best played on desktop.
 - [Bibdle](https://bibdle.com) - Guess the daily verse from the bible.
 - [Clue Tube](https://thecluetube.com) - Guess the popular YouTube video based on its comments.
-- [Coindle](https://muhashi.com/coindle/) - Get as many coin flips correct in a row as you can.
-Only one attempt per day.
 - [Cosmeredle](https://cosmeredle.net) - Guess the character from Brandon Sanderson's Cosmere universe by narrowing down their book, world, and abilities.
 - [Cropple](https://cropple.app) - Guess the thing based on a cropped image, you can zoom out or ask for letters.
 - [Dungleon](https://www.dungleon.com) - Guess the dungeon's composition in 6 guesses.